scala/scala3/docs/docs/reference/metaprogramming/macros-spec.md

   else x * dynamicPower(x, n - 1)
 ```

+This assumes a `.value` that maps tree nodes representing constants to their values.

 With the right extractors, the "AsFunction" conversion
 that maps expressions over functions to functions over expressions can
 be implemented in user code: